asielcabrera/yoloc/README.md

 Running YOLO on test data isn't very interesting if you can't see the result.
 Instead of running it on a bunch of images let's run it on the input from a webcam!

-To run this demo you will need to compile yoloc with CUDA and OpenCV.
+To run this demo you will need to compile yoloc with `CUDA and OpenCV`.
 Then run the command:

 ```
 ./darknet detector demo cfg/coco.data cfg/yolov3.cfg yolov3.weights